rian39/notes/blei_ng_jordan_lda_2003.md

 p(\theta, \mathbf{z, w} | \alpha, \beta) = p(\theta | \alpha) \prod p(z_n | \theta)p(w_n | z_n , \beta),
 \end {equation}
 [@Blei_2003, 996]

+there are three levels to the LDA representation.
+The parameters $\alpha$ and $\beta$ are corpus- level parameters, assumed to be sampled once in the process of generating a corpus.
+The variables $\theta_d$ are document-level variables, sampled once per document.
+Finally, the variables $z_dn$ and $w_dn$ are word-level variables and are sampled once for each word in each document.
+It is important to distinguish LDA from a simple Dirichlet-multinomial clustering model.
+A classical clustering model would involve a two-level model in which a Dirichlet is sampled once for a corpus, a multinomial clustering variable is selected once for each document in the corpus, and a set of words are selected for the document conditional on the cluster variable.
+As with many clustering models, such a model restricts a document to being associated with a single topic.
+LDA, on the other hand, involves three levels, and notably the topic node is sampled repeatedly within the document.
+Under this model, documents can be associated with multiple topics.
+997